cfficaurzua/P2-SDCND/writeup.md

 	6. Multiply the linear_burn results with the inverse of the weights
 	7. Sum the two multiplication results.

  2. **Histogram equalization**:  Here a dynamic histogram equalization is perfomed in the intensity channel of the HSV colormap of the input image.
-I read that lot of people were using the YUV map, but then read that the YUV colormap is optimized to the human eye perception field, due to the fact that machines don't have a biased perceptionfield I chose the HSV map.
-I chose this technique, because some images were to dark and other were to bright, this method help to resolve that problem.
+I read that a lot of people were using the YUV map, but then read that the YUV colormap is optimized to the human eye perception field, due to the fact that machines don't have a biased perception field, I have chosen the HSV map.
+I opt for this technique, because some images were to dark and other were to bright, this method help to resolve that problem.
 The output returned is in HSV
  3. **Normalization**: I applied a normalization step to each channel of the input image.
-I chose to normalize the data because the training process develops better when the data has a low variance and is centered in 0.
+I chose to normalize the data because the training process develops better when the data has a low variance, the output range goes from 0.1 to 0.9.
  4. **Extract color information**: I researched that color doesn't contribute much to the final result in the trainning process, but for me, color is very important in traffic sign recognition, so I try to sum up the color information in a flat array.
-To do this, the input image is divided into n divisions and then a histogram is perfom in the hue channel of each division. the output is then concatenated.
+To do this, the input image is divided into *n* divisions and then a histogram is perfom in the hue channel of each division. the output is finally concatenated.
 This will be used as an input to the fully connected layer of the neural network.

 ## Model Architecutre